renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm [Renato Borges Viana](https://linkedin.com/in/renato-borges-viana) 🇧🇷

-👨‍💻 Java Back-end Developer with 4 years of experience in developing RESTful APIs and microservices using Java 17, Spring Boot, Kotlin, and Python (FastAPI).
-Specialized in distributed systems architecture, DevSecOps practices, and modern frameworks like Quarkus.
-AWS Cloud Practitioner certified, with a proven track record in legacy system modernization and implementing scalable solutions in cloud-native environments.
-Experience in performance optimization and security for enterprise applications.
+👨‍💻 Java Back-end Developer with 4 years of experience in corporate systems, working on the development of RESTful APIs and monolithic applications using Java 17, Spring Boot, and Kotlin, as well as building interfaces with Angular.
+Specialized in distributed systems architecture, DevSecOps practices, and modern frameworks such as Quarkus.
+AWS Cloud Practitioner certified, with a proven track record in legacy system modernization and implementation of scalable solutions in cloud-native environments.

 ---